 For university graduates, under 35 years of age, who wish to study as research students.
-The research study area should be the same, or related, field that the applicant has studied.
-The term of the scholar-ship is 18 months to two years, including six months of Japanese language training (as necessary).
+The research study area should be the same, or a related field, that the applicant has studied in the past.
+The term of the scholarship is 18 months to two years, including six months of Japanese language training (as necessary).

-Applications are usually available in late March/early April, each year, with a deadline to apply in May.
+Applications are usually available in April or May, each year, with a deadline to apply in May.